 Have you been keeping warm the right way this winter and in the past?
-You may not be doing what's best for your body when it comes to getting through these cold, winter months.
+You may not be doing what's best for your body when it comes to getting through these cold winter months.

-Alcohol may help warm your skin but your core body temperature will continue to be low.
+You definitely don't want to prevent your body's natural way of fighting cold.
+Alcohol may help warm your skin, but your core body temperature will continue to be low.

 Is there any truth to the saying that you should always wear a hat in the cold because you lose the most amount of heat from your head?

-Hopefully these tips will help you get ready for the next bout of bitter cold!
+Hopefully, these tips will help you get ready for the next bout of bitter cold!

 Our team of meteorologists dives deep into the science of weather and breaks down timely weather data and information.
 To view more weather and climate stories, check out our weather blogs section.